rae-gh/rae/docs/maps/radient.md

 ![alt text](imgs/7uly-rad.png)

-These images are suggestive of a lower resolution that 1ejg (0.54Å vs 0.87Å but it seems like more).
+These images are suggestive of a lower resolution than 1ejg (0.54Å vs 0.87Å but it seems like more).
-The electron density in the pleptide plane across C:O:N+1 of the 7th residue glutamate suggests something interesting in terms of electorn distribution - distinct from the others.
+The electron density in the peptide plane across C:O:N+1 of the 7th residue glutamate suggests something interesting in terms of electorn distribution - distinct from the others.

 ---